Innovation in Rural Alberta

 - How will I know that you have my reading and not someone else’s?

 Each device has a unique identification number, which is associated with your account, which is transmitted along with the meter reading ensuring that EQUS staff will know which account that reading is for.

 Protecting member information is a priority for EQUS.
 The meter does not contain any personal or location information.
 All usage data is encrypted and transmitted through a secure radio frequency network and private Telus cellular network to be housed in EQUS’ protected network.

 - How many years will this AMI system operate?

-- How much will this system cost members?
+- How much did this system cost members?